garbagetown/guideline/source_en/Appendix/TagLibAndELFunctions.rst

 .. tip::

-    If you want to display a string containing new line code as a newline on browser, it is necessary to convert the new line into \ `` to <br /> `` \ tag.
+    If you want to display a string containing new line code as a newline on browser, it is necessary to convert the new line code into \ `` <br /> `` \ tag.

     For example, if you want to display the string entered in the textarea (\ ``<textarea>``\ ) of the input screen as it is on the confirmation screen or completion screen, it is advisable to use this function.